nightscout/trio-docs/docs/install/ecosystem/nightscout-app.md

 - Remote monitoring and commands by caregivers
 - Data backup and historical tracking
-- Integration with other diabetes apps, like Loop Follow
+- Integration with other diabetes apps, like LoopFollow
 - Transferring therapy settings from other OS-AID systems

 ---